apryshchepa/javademo/README.md

 ## usage
 ### parsing file using default parser
-java -jar demo-0.0.1-SNAPSHOT.jar <path to file>
+java -jar demo-0.0.1-SNAPSHOT.jar [path to the file]

 ### all supported keys